 Black: But things change.

-Black: But your stuffed animals were willing to help.
+Black: At least your stuffed animals were there to help.

-Red: You’re never going to let me forget that, are you?
-I still can’t believe you snuck a photo of a stuffed animal into the PowerPoint presentation at the church!
+Red: You’re never going to let me live that down, are you?
+I still can’t believe you sneaked a photo of a stuffed animal into our PowerPoint presentation at the church!
 It was bad enough you included the story in the book.
-Regardless, the fact remains I wanted a real conversation.
-Not a card or letter “signed” by a stuffed animal.
+All I wanted was a real conversation, not a card or letter ‘signed’ by a stuffed animal.

-Red: I know.
-And it isn’t just about talking, it’s about listening.
-Since my “crisis”, I’ve even learned the importance of asking for clarification, rather than getting mad because I may have interpreted something differently than the other person meant it.
-But what do you do when one person wants to communicate and the other doesn’t?
+Red: I get it.
+It’s not just about talking, it’s about listening too.
+Since my ‘crisis’, I’ve learned the importance of seeking clarification, rather than getting upset because I may have interpreted something differently than what the other person intended.
+But what if one person is willing to communicate and the other isn’t?

-Black: Like the time you cooked Nick a nice dinner and he was in a good mood and then you “blindsided” him by talking about him getting fired?
+Black: Like the time you made a nice dinner for Nick, got him in a good mood, and then blindsided him with a discussion about his firing?